Fair Traffic Laws

 RESPONSIBILITY OF THE STATE

-The State has a solemn esponsibility to create traffic regulations that define proper driving conduct and allow for penalizing those who do not operate their vehicles in a reasonable and responsible manner.
+The State has a solemn responsibility to create traffic regulations that define proper driving conduct and allow for penalizing those who do not operate their vehicles in a reasonable and responsible manner.
 After appropriate traffic regulations are in place, the State must develop effective education and enforcement programs.

-REQUIREMENTS FOR REASONABLE TRAFFIC LAWS
+REQUIREMENTS FOR FAIR TRAFFIC LAWS

-Reasonable traffic laws must:
+Fair traffic laws must:

 1. Reflect the reasonable behavior of motorists.